karayamanemre/space-travelers/README.md

 # Space Travelers Hub

 > Space Travelers is a SPA that allow users to book rockets and join selected space missions.
-Built with React and SpaceX API.
+Built with React and [SpaceX API.](https://github.com/r-spacex/SpaceX-API)

 ## Built With

 - React
 - Redux
+- TailwindCSS

 ## Live Demo